-My research is connective.
-With a particular focus on multimodal composition, I investigate how digital and material technologies mediate contemporary language and literacy education.
-Grounded in issues of equity, access, and justice, I interrogate how this (re)mediation facilitates cultural change.
-In an effort to disrupt research that focuses on the so-called “new-ness” of these techno-literacies and phenomena, my research illuminates what the shift in relationships (e.g., with space and place, with community, with personal technologies, with one another, etc.) may teach us about learning and youth culture.
-From nuancing the particulars of digital youth lifestreaming, to examining how elementary teachers use technology as a tool to remediate learning in practitioner-inquiry, I have explored digital media and the material technologies of school through longitudinal ethnographic research, single and multiple embedded case studies, and more design-based research methods.
+I interrogate how digital technology facilitates new understandings of children’s and youths’ civic deliberation and participation.
+With a particular focus on critical literacy, I investigate how technology and digital media mediate child-understood boundaries of social action.
+From nuancing the particulars of LGBTQ youth lifestreaming, to examining how elementary teachers use technology as a tool to remediate learning in practitioner-inquiry, I have explored the digital and informational technologies of schooling through longitudinal ethnographic research, single and multiple embedded case studies, and more design-based research methods.

 Current research projects:

-In my in-progress book project Queer Electracy…, I argue that considering youth digital and multiliteracies practices as social tactics reveals complex understandings into the mediational processes of contemporary youth composing.
-A longitudinal connective ethnographic study, I draw on data collected across contexts (both embodied and virtual) to understand how the various literacy “sitings” LGBT youth compose are operationalized to navigate and combat inequality.
-By accounting for the rich opportunities and nuanced processes of writing in the era of electracy, this project highlights the ways LGBT youth “queer” modes to design more just social futures.
+In my forthcoming book, Lifestreaming Queer Culture: LGBTQ Youth Writing with Mobile Media, I argue that considering youths’ digital literacy practices as social tactics reveals complex understandings into the mediational processes of contemporary youth culture.
+A longitudinal connective ethnographic study, I draw on data collected across contexts (both embodied and virtual) to understand how the various literacy 'sitings' LGBTQ youth compose are operationalized to navigate and combat inequality.
+By accounting for the rich opportunities and nuanced processes of writing with mobile media, this book highlights the ways LGBTQ youth queer modes to design more just social futures.

-#HEARMYHOME: (RE)EDUCATING THE SENSES TO COMMUNITY LITERACIES AND CULTURAL RHETORICS
+#HEARMYHOME: (RE)EDUCATING THE SENSES TO COMMUNITY LITERACIES AND CULTURAL INFORMATICS

-REMIX/REMEDIATE/RETEACH: TAKING A PRACTITIONER-INQUIRY STANCE TO EXPLORE HOW PROSPECTIVE AND IN-SERVICE TEACHERS FACILITATE LEARNING WITH AND THROUGH DIFFERENCE
+REMIX/RETEACH: TAKING A PRACTITIONER-INQUIRY STANCE TO EXPLORE HOW STUDENTS REMEDIATE LEARNING WITH AND THROUGH EDUCATIONAL TECHNOLOGIES

 Motivated by my own experiences as a classroom teacher and teacher educator, a secondary strand of my research is guided by practitioner-inquiry.
-Through taking an inquiry as stance position, I have investigated how teachers and students ‘read’ difference through children’s and young adult literature, how teachers remix/remediate content area literacy with technology, and how prospective teachers navigate issues of difference as they move between the English language arts methods course and school-site field.
+Through taking an inquiry as stance position, I have investigated how in-service teachers and students remix/remediate content area literacy with technology, how makerspace technologies mediate new understandings of arts-integration in Elementary school, and how prospective teachers navigate issues of difference through the act of sonic cartography and 'sounding out' difference.
 Teacher research, for me, is guided by the meta-theoretical stance and ethical imperative of responding to the democratic project of schooling and humanizing education research.